pradeep3sep/interviewquestion/README dsa.md

 // Heaps
 // Heap is like binary tree, but numbers are laid out in a different way
-// Each node has a value that is greater than each of its descendants, max value is at top.
+// Each node has a value that is greater than each of its descendants, max value is at top.(ie Max heap, in min heap its is reverse)
 // heap can have duplicate node while binary tree do not.
 // when we add any value in heap, we add left to right and then we bubble up the heap, means repositioning so that highest be at the top